Asian Art Objects Appraisal Services

 Certain types of fine Asian art objects specifically made for use in the royal courts can be quite valuable.
 Some have even exceeded the $1 million mark.

-Distinguishing rare antiquities from collectible pieces and ordinary souvenirs may require an appraisal from a professional Asian art appraiser.
+Distinguishing rare antiquities from collectible pieces and ordinary souvenirs may require an Asian art appraisal from a knowledgeable Asian art specialist.

 Castings:

-bronze, brass, enamel and cloisonné figurines, vases, urns, teapots, boxes, and Buddhist and Hindu statues and devotional objects
+bronze, brass, enamel and cloisonné boxes, Buddhist and Hindu devotional objects, figurines, incense burners, urns, and vessels.

 When Additional Research is Required

-In the vast majority of circumstances, identifying the appraised object is enough to be able to conduct an accurate and defensible Asian art appraisal for it.
-Sometimes, though, interpreting characters, or confirming the age or origin of an object may be required before proceeding with the appraisal.
-In these cases, WorthWise Art and Antiques Appraisers will consult with its network of outside experts to establish that information with your advance permission.
+In the vast majority of cases, identifying the appraised object is enough to be able to conduct an accurate and defensible Asian art appraisal for it.
+Sometimes, though, interpreting characters or seals, or confirming the age or origin of an object may be required before proceeding with the appraisal.
+In these cases, WorthWise Art and Antiques Appraisers will consult with its network of outside experts to establish that information.
+If additional charges are involved, we will always let you know beforehand.

 A Word About Ivory

-Appraising, along with buying, selling and owning objects made with ivory content is becoming increasingly complex and regulated by state, national and international laws.
+Buying, selling and owning objects made with ivory content is becoming increasingly complex and regulated by state, national and international laws.
 Because of this, the market for, and thus the value of objects made of ivory from endangered species, is diminishing rapidly.
-For this reason, WorthWise Art and Antiques Appraisers no longer offers Asian art appraisal services for ivory from endangered species.
+For this reason, WorthWise no longer offers Asian art appraisal services for ivory from endangered species.

 Tip